Andreas-Menzel/ServerSetups/Ansible/README.md

 #### Note

-When calling this role, make sure to set `gather_facts: false` or else it will throw an error for the initial setup.
+- When calling this role, make sure to set `gather_facts: false` or else it will throw an error for the initial setup.
+- This role is only compatible with Debian and Fedora systems.
+If you want to use something else, you have to slightly modify the `SET sudoers_group BASED ON DISTRIBUTION` section in the roles file.

 #### Description